MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 Use the following table to help compare which features are supported by the three labeling clients for Windows computers.

-To compare the Office built-in sensitivity labeling features across different operating system platforms (Windows, MacOS, iOS, and Android) and for the web, see the Office documentation, [What sensitivity label capabilities are supported in Office today?](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-office-apps#what-sensitivity-label-capabilities-are-supported-in-office-today)
+To compare the Office built-in sensitivity labeling features across different operating system platforms (Windows, MacOS, iOS, and Android) and for the web, see the Office documentation, [Support for sensitivity label capabilities in apps](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-office-apps#support-for-sensitivity-label-capabilities-in-apps).

 |Feature|Classic client|Unified labeling client|Office built-in labeling client|
 |:------|:------------:|:---------------------:|:-----------------------------:|